-When an independent organization is employed to certify the overall performance of the door design, they shall validate the initial, mid-point, and final observations.
+When an independent individual or organization is employed to certify the overall performance of the door design, they shall validate the initial, mid-point, and final observations.

-6 Twist Test
+7 Twist Test

-Any deterioration of the door construction as a result of the cycle testing shall be determined through a series of twist tests.
-These tests shall occur prior to the onset of the cycle test and at the end of the cycle test.
+The deterioration of the door strength during the cycle test, if any, shall be checked through a series of twist tests.
+These tests shall be performed before the cycle test begins and at 25,000 cycle intervals for the first 100,000 cycles and at 50,000 cycle intervals for the balance of the test.

-During the twist test, the hinge pins shall be removed and the door moved to the twist test fixture (if a separate fixture is used) and clamped in place as shown in Figure 2.
+At the recorded intervals, the hinge pins shall be removed and the door moved to the twist test fixture (if a separate fixture is used) and clamped in place as shown in ANSI/SDI A250.4.

-If the same fixture is used for both the cycle test and twist test, the hinge pins shall be removed and the door clamped in place as shown in Figure 2.
+If the same fixture is used for both the cycle test and twist test, the hinge pins shall be removed and the door clamped in place as shown in ANSI/ SDI A250.4.

-Pressures in 30-pound increments shall be applied at the upper lock corner through the screw jack, or equivalent device, and force gage in an area as described in Figure 2.
+Loads in 30-pound increments shall be applied at the upper or lower lock edge corner through the screw jack and force gauge in an area as described in ANSI/SDI A250.4.
 The deflection noted on the dial indicator shall be plotted against the load applied to the corner.
 A maximum 300 pounds pressure shall be applied.
-The pressure shall then be reduced in 30-pound increments and the deflection recorded on the report form.
+The pressure shall then be reduced in 30-pound increments and the deflection recorded on the inspection interval form.
 A smooth curve drawn through the points shall graphically demonstrate the reaction of the door.
 Use "Performance Report - Door Test Form 2" to graphically represent the deflections.

 Measurements for deflections shall be taken one minute or less after the force has been stabilized.
 At the completion of each twist test, and prior to the continuance of the cycle test, the hinges shall be inspected and lubricated or replaced, if necessary.

-7.1 Doors shall not show any visible signs of metal fatigue cracking, or deformation on the edges or the door face.
+8.1 Doors shall not show any visible signs of metal fatigue cracking, or deformation on the edges or the door face.

-- 7.2 Doors of either laminated or welded construction shall not delaminate or have weld breakage in excess of 10% of total bonded or welded surface. - 7.3 Top, bottom, or edge channels must remain securely in place, with no signs of weld or bond breakage. - 7.4 Doors of stile and panel or stile and rail construction shall not be misaligned. - 7.5 Where visible seams are inherent in the door design, no opening or spreading shall occur. - 7.6 As a result of the twist test, the maximum deflection shall not exceed 2-1⁄2" when loaded to 300 lb for Level C doors.
-For Level B and A doors, the maximum deflection shall not exceed 1-1⁄4" when loaded to 300 lb. - 7.7 Permanent deflection measured within 5-minutes after the force is removed shall not exceed 1/8".
+8.2 Doors of either laminated or welded construction shall not delaminate or have weld breakage in excess of 10% of total bonded or welded surface.

+8.3 Top, bottom, and/or edge channels, if applicable, must remain securely in place, with no signs of weld or bond breakage.

+8.4 Doors of stile and panel or stile and rail construction shall not be misaligned.

+8.5 Where visible seams are inherent in the door design, no opening or spreading shall occur.

+8.6 As a result of the twist test, the maximum deflection shall not exceed $2-\frac{1}{2}$ " when loaded to 300 lb for Level C doors.
+For Level B and A doors, the maximum deflection shall not exceed $1-\frac{1}{4}$ " when loaded to 300 lb.

+8.7 Permanent deflection measured within 5-minutes after the force is removed shall not exceed 1/8".